Skip to content

 Firefly has a few tricks up its sleeve.
 In addition to being capable of generating new images from a detailed text description, it can create text effects from a written prompt (think, the word "TOAST" written with letters that look like they're made from toast), recolor vector artwork, or add AI-generated elements to your images.
 You can test all these out through the web app, but it's that last feature where Firefly stands out.

 Taken purely as a text-to-image generator, Firefly's results can be pretty hit and miss.
-It can match or beat DALL·E or Midjourney for some prompts, but for others, I question what it was aiming to do.
+It can match the best image generators like Midjourney for some prompts, but for others, I question what it was aiming to do.
 On the other hand, its integration with Photoshop, the industry standard image editor, is next level.

 The two best features are Generative Fill and Generative Expand.
 With Generative Fill, you use Photoshop's regular tools to select an area of your image, and then, just by clicking a button and typing a prompt, you can replace it with something else.
 With Generative Expand, you can add to the outside of your image.
 Crucially, both tools understand the context of your image.
 In the screenshot above, you can see that Photoshop has matched the depth-of-field blur for the forest I added using Generative Fill.
 It looks cohesive.